lkallas/auto-upgrade-dependencies-workflow/README.md

    5. Job checks out a new feature branch which name is provided by the workflow input.
    6. Job runs `yarn add <dependency names>` to update `package.json` and `yarn.lock` files.
    7. If there are un-committed changes, the job commits with `chore: (auto)upgrade <dependency names>` message and pushes changes to the upstream repository.
 Does not proceed if change set is empty.
    8. Job creates pull-request if push step was successful.
 Sets PR title(same as commit message), labels and assigns the user that started the workflow.
-You can see the PR URL logged as warning in the workflow summary.
+You can see the PR URL logged in the workflow summary.

 And this is the finished workflow result: